 Federal regulations and University policies require Student Financial Services to consider all sources of assistance received by a student when determining eligibility for financial aid.

-It is the student's responsibility to notify Student Financial Services if they will receive any assistance not reflected on their award letter.
-If the student will receive outside scholarships, they should complete the "Report Outside Scholarships and Other Benefits" form, which is available on our forms page under the link to the appropriate academic year.
+It is the student's responsibility to notify Student Financial Services if they will receive any assistance not reflected on their offer letter.
+If you will receive outside scholarships, please complete the Ouside Scholarship Self-Reporting Form, which is available on our Forms page under the link to the appropriate academic year.